President Bush Plans Mideast Peace Summit

 KELEMEN: Miller, who's coming out with a book next year called "The Much Too Promised Land," says the only way to empower Abbas is with the real peace process.
 He also says it will be impossible to marginalize Hamas, a thought echoed by Paul Pillar, a former intelligence official now at Georgetown University.

-Professor PAUL PILLAR (Georgetown University): We would be dealing in the realm of self-fulfilling prophecy when we talk about Hamas is a center of extremism if we have a Hamas-tan in Gaza that has been isolated and where we have done everything we can to keep it from governing.
+PAUL PILLAR: We would be dealing in the realm of self-fulfilling prophecy when we talk about Hamas is a center of extremism if we have a Hamas-tan in Gaza that has been isolated and where we have done everything we can to keep it from governing.
 The result would be more terrorism, more violence, more instability emanating from such a Gaza.

 KELEMEN: Well, President Bush described Hamas as, quote, "murderers in black masks," Pillar said the president failed to mention the fact that Palestinians voted for Hamas in free elections.